edbartram/conferences/IntoTheBox2018/presentation/research/TheArtOfUnitTesting.md

 2. readable
 3. trustworthy

-## Chapeter 1 - The Basics of Unit Testing
+## Chapter 1 - The Basics of Unit Testing
 1.2 - Properties of a good unit test
 * automated and repeatable
 * easy to implement